iArcanic/irsm-cw1/risk-analysis-report.md

 ### 2.1.4 End user device guidelines – EUD Security Guidance

-Published by the UK National Cyber Security Centre (NCSC), it is the risk treatment when considering deployment on the end user or personal devices to mitigate any remote-based vulnerabilities that could be exploited by malicious actors.
+Published by the UK National Cyber Security Centre (NCSC), it is the risk treatment when considering deployment on the end user or personal devices to mitigate any remote-based vulnerabilities that could be exploited by malicious actors [@ncsc2021].
 Aims to help organisations manage risks from remote attacks.

 ## 2.2 Assessment of the current IT infrastructure